mymro/oebb-api/README.md

 rt describes the delay or other status if there is one Name | description
  --- | ---
- status | current status| "Ausfall" if canceled dlm | how many minutes too late dlt | actual arrival time dld | actual arrival date
+ status | current status; "Ausfall" if canceled dlm | how many minutes too late dlt | actual arrival time dld | actual arrival date